fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 3. **Layers Panel**:
     - Displays a hierarchical view of elements on the page, resembling a DOM tree.
-    - *FormCMS Integration*: While FluentCMS does not alter this panel, it’s helpful for locating and managing FluentCMS blocks within complex page designs.
+    - *FormCMS Integration*: While FormCMS does not alter this panel, it’s helpful for locating and managing FormCMS blocks within complex page designs.

 4. **Blocks Panel**:
     - Contains pre-made components that can be dragged and dropped onto the page.
-    - *FluentCMS Integration*: FluentCMS enhances this panel by adding custom-designed blocks tailored for its CMS functionality.
+    - *FormCMS Integration*: FormCMS enhances this panel by adding custom-designed blocks tailored for its CMS functionality.

-By familiarizing users with these panels and their integration points, this chapter ensures a smoother workflow and better utilization of FluentCMS's advanced page-building tools.
+By familiarizing users with these panels and their integration points, this chapter ensures a smoother workflow and better utilization of FormCMS's advanced page-building tools.

 ---
 ### Data Binding: Singleton or List

-FluentCMS leverages [Handlebars expressions](https://github.com/Handlebars-Net/Handlebars.Net) for dynamic data binding in pages and components.
+FormCMS leverages [Handlebars expressions](https://github.com/Handlebars-Net/Handlebars.Net) for dynamic data binding in pages and components.

 ---